enonic/app-logbrowser/README.md

 ## Notes

-A user needs to have the `system.admin` _role_ to be able to use this tool.
+- A user needs to have the `system.admin` _role_ to get access to this tool.
+- The _Forward_ mode (aka "tail -f") uses WebSocket connections.
+If there is a front-end server or proxy blocking WebSocket connections, it won't work.

 ## Releases and Compatibility